 The grievance process exists to provide students a process to resolve disputes between other students, staff, faculty and other members of the community.
 This process is not intended to apply to complaints or problems related to alleged discrimination and/or harassment that is prohibited by law, nor does it exist to resolve academic disputes.

-As it states in the Community Agreement, “As an expression of the College’s urban mission and identity, students are expected to live out Christ’s command to love their neighbors both on and off campus.
+As it states in the Community Agreement, “As an expression of the University’s urban mission and identity, students are expected to live out Christ’s command to love their neighbors both on and off campus.
 Civility and love are to be demonstrated in personal interactions, campus and community life, and in service to others.”
 Therefore, this grievance process provides an opportunity for students to work their differences in a safe and structured manner.

 The specific steps of the grievance procedure are listed below.